gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 #### Interjections

-In Toki Pona, there are many things to say that are not complete sentences; interjections! [toki]{.tokipona} says "hello", and a subject plus [o]{.tokipona} gets that subject's attention.
+In Toki Pona, there are many things to say that are not complete sentences: interjections! [toki]{.tokipona} says "hello", and a subject plus [o]{.tokipona} gets that subject's attention.
 But there's more!

 Anything that can be a subject, predicate, object, or preposition with prep phrase can be an interjection!
 Some of these can even be used together.